Girls! Girls! Girls!: How Liz Phair’s Genre Defining Album “Exile in Guyville” Rose to Musical and Feminist Fame

 One genre in which women’s roles are often overlooked is indie rock.
 Typically characterized by an unrefined sound achieved through intentionally stripped-down production and the use of pedals such as overdrive, distortion and reverb.
 The genre also traditionally emphasizes independent record labels and DIY operations.
 Its foundations are notoriously credited to male-fronted bands such as The Smiths and Joy Division.
 However, what may be lesser known, is that the highly definitive attributes and attitudes of what would become present-day indie rock, were laid by a woman.

 Like so many other young twenty-somethings, Liz Phair found herself broke when returning home to the suburbs of Chicago in the early 1990s after a failed start at a music career in San Francisco.
-Perhaps the success can be credited to the magic of being reconnected to the windy-city indie scene where Phair came of age because after writing and recording the tapes that would eventually become Exile in Guyville alone in her room, it was passed around through friends until it landed in the hands of independent record label Matador.
-The studio then recorded and released the album on June 22, 1993.
+Perhaps the success can be credited to the magic of being reconnected to the windy-city indie scene where Phair came of age, because after writing and recording the tapes that would eventually become Exile in Guyville alone in her room, it was passed around through friends until it landed in the hands of independent record label Matador.
+The label then studio recorded and released the album on June 22, 1993.

 Three of the album’s most distinguishable characteristics are its lo-fi sound, her low and laid-back monotone voice that gives the songs an almost impassive affection and distant feel, and the utter emotional honesty with which she delivered her lyrics.
 Phair’s voice is straightforward, conveying her most intimate feelings and perceptions surrounding relationships, sex, and her identity.
 It cuts right through the ringing guitars, displaying a broad range of skill.
 Tracks like the single “Never Said” feature bright, repetitive notes repeated simply throughout the song, while other deeper cuts feature ear-catching guitar melodies layered with hazy distortion driving the song, such as the album’s 13th track “Shatter.”